Freya-LR/CS6601-A0/README.md

 Now that you have set up the environment it's time to learn more about the jupyter notebooks.

-We have already installed jupyter, to open it up you can run:
+We have already installed jupyter.
+To open it up you can run:

 ```
 jupyter notebook
 ```

-It will start a python kernel which you can access via [https://localhost:8888](https://localhost:8888/) in your browser, for the rest of the assignment proceed to `notebook.ipynb`.
+It will start a python kernel which you can access via [https://localhost:8888](https://localhost:8888/) in your browser.
+For the rest of the assignment proceed to `notebook.ipynb`.

 <a name="summary"/></a>
 ## Summary

-You have installed conda package and environment manager, created a python environment and installed all the necessary packages.
+You have now installed conda package and environment manager, created a python environment and installed all the necessary packages.

 Please always remember to run:
 ```
 conda activate ai_env
 ```
-to activate your environment before you start working on the assignment.
+to activate your environment before you start working on your assignments.